-Alcohol itself is already a poison – too much of it in the bloodstream leads to organ failure, and death.
-Nicotine is extremely poisonous as well, but rarely leads to an overdose – instead, it keeps the user hooked long enough for tobacco’s other health hazards to cause death.
-Cocaine and methamphetamine can lead to heart failure, overworking the organ until it stops, or cause a stroke.
+Alcohol is already a poison – too much in the bloodstream leads to organ failure and death.
+Nicotine is also extremely poisonous but rarely leads to an overdose – instead, it keeps the user hooked long enough for tobacco’s other health hazards to cause death.
+Cocaine and methamphetamine can lead to heart failure, overworking the organ until it stops, or causing a stroke.
 And heroin causes you to forget how to breathe.

-Any drug addiction can kill you, because the only way to stay high is to periodically increase the dosage to unsafe levels.
-The only way to prevent that is to not use them.
+Any drug addiction can kill you because the only way to stay high is to increase the dosage to unsafe levels periodically.
+The only way to prevent that is not to use them.

 How Drugs Destroy The Body And Addiction Can Kill

-Methamphetamine addiction can kill appetite, leading to massive weight loss, and can cause skin sores, dental problems, and long-term brain damage.
-Cocaine can burn out nasal cavities if snorted, and similarly affects thinking in the long-term.
-Due to heart rate and blood pressure increases, long-term use of stimulants can also lead to heart damage and a myriad of cardiovascular issues.
+Methamphetamine addiction can kill appetite, leading to massive weight loss, and cause skin sores, dental problems, and long-term brain damage.
+Cocaine can burn out nasal cavities if snorted, similarly affecting long-term thinking.
+Due to increased heart rate and blood pressure, long-term use of stimulants can also lead to heart damage and a myriad of cardiovascular issues.

-From powerful tranquilizers to anxiety medication and even alcohol, sedatives can be highly addictive and very dangerous.
-Alcohol is the biggest culprit, due to its widespread use and abuse.
-Long-term alcohol abuse and addiction can kill by leading primarily to liver, heart and brain damage, as well as cause kidney failure.
+From powerful tranquilizers to anxiety medication and alcohol, sedatives can be highly addictive and dangerous.
+Alcohol is the biggest culprit due to its widespread use and abuse.
+Long-term alcohol abuse and addiction can kill by leading primarily to liver, heart, and brain damage, as well as cause kidney failure.